Guide to Fitting Noisestop 2 panels

 Reinstating electrical points

-Cabling can be passed through the panels, cut or drill a small hole to allow the cable to be passed through the board.
-If you are fitting plug outlets you should consider surface mounting the back boxes.
-This will mean reducing the amount of panel that has to be cut away when fitting recessed back boxes.
+Cabling can be passed through the panels, cut or drill a small hole to allow the cable topass through the board.
+If you fit plug outlets, you should consider surface mounting the back boxes.
+For recessed back boxes, use the acoustic putty pads to ensure the integrity of the soundproofing is not lost.